ad-freiburg/ad-blog/content/post/project-dynamic-observation-and-interruption-of-sparql-queries.md

 ![Watchdog diagram](/img/project-dynamic-observation-and-interruption-of-sparql-queries/Watchdog%20Diagram%20QLever.svg)

-<p style="text-align: justify; font-size: 0.8em;">Figure 6: Whenever a cancellation check is performed, the query is
+<p style="text-align: justify; padding: 0 5em; font-size: 0.75em;">Figure 6: Whenever a cancellation check is performed,
-cancelled or the watchdog timer expires (every 50ms by default) the current state of the CancellationHandle is advanced according to the figure if there's a corresponding connection.
+the query is cancelled or the watchdog timer expires (every 50ms by default) the current state of the CancellationHandle is advanced according to the figure if there's a corresponding connection.
 Whenever the state is reset back to "Not cancelled" from "Check window missed" a warning is printed in the console.</p>

 ### Collateral Benefits